Thrasherop/data_strucutres_tutorial/stacks.md

 ## Practice problem

 Now it's time for you to do it yourself with this practice problem.
-The problem you need to solve is this: make a function that can verify every quote had an close quote.
+The problem you need to solve is this: make a function that can verify every opening brace had an closing brace.
 Make sure to use a stack

 I have already created `stack_problem.py` for you  [here](./practice_problems/problems/stack_problem.py).
-This file has an empty function, as well as already written tests.
+This file has an empty function, as well as pre written tests.
 Please note these tests are not exhaustive, and you may need to write additional tests.

 There is also a example solution [here](`./practice_problems/solutions/stack_example_soludtion.py`).
 There are many different ways to solve a Software Engineering problem, and this is the way I personally chose to.
 This means your code may look different, but still work.
 Nonetheless, feel free to use my solution for additional insight or if you get stuck and need some help